 - 2012, Iowa: $1,011,700 Verdict.
 A female suffers advancement of malignant melanoma due to her doctor failing to recommend a complete re-excision of a mole on her right arm that has regrown.
 The doctor does not identify the mole as malignant, does not advise the patient that it should be removed, and does not use proper care, failing to timely treat the malignant melanoma.
 She also claims that the doctor is wrongfully concealing information that previous biopsy’s from her arm do contain malignant melanoma.
 The jury awards her $1,011,700.

-- June 2013, Colorado: $ 9,334,200 Verdict: A 66-year-old substitute teacher visited Kaiser Dermatology clinic with concerns of a facial legion.
+- June 2013, Colorado: $ 9,334,200 Verdict: A 66-year-old substitute teacher visited Kaiser Dermatology clinic with concerns of a facial lesion.
 The doctor only checks the upper half of her body and found nothing wrong.
 Two years later, she visited Kaiser Permanente’s after-hours clinic with concerns of a sore on her left heel that would not heal.
 They diagnosed her with cellulitis and prescribed her the antibiotic Keflex.
 Ten days later, she visited her primary care physician with the same concerns.
 The doctor gave her the same diagnosis and a prescription for Keflex.
 She returned the following month with the same complaints, and he once again gave her the same diagnosis and prescription.
 The woman spent the next five months carefully bandaging her heel and using antibiotic ointments to keep it from becoming infected.
 By the end of the fifth month, the sore had grown to double its size and was incredibly painful.
 Her physician referred her to the Kaiser Wound care department, but the woman still found herself visiting her physician weekly for six weeks before he referred her to the Kaiser Dermatology office.
 The referral was not expedited, and she was unable to get an appointment for two months.
 Before visiting the dermatology department, she returned to her physician and the wound care department claiming the wound was bleeding.
 The physician told her not to worry and did not document the complaint.
 When she was able to visit the dermatologist, the doctor’s assistant performed a shaved biopsy.
 It tested positive for melanoma.
 Further testing revealed that the melanoma was Stage 3 metastatic.
 She had to undergo a year and a half of debilitating and expensive treatments but unfortunately passed away from the melanoma.
 Her husband sued Kaiser Foundation Health Plan of Colorado and Colorado Permanente Medical Group for failing to check the lower half of the decedent’s body for skin cancer.
 He also sued her primary care physician for medical malpractice, claiming that he should have referred his wife for testing to determine the reasoning behind why a wound would not heal after three to six weeks.
 An oncology expert for the plaintiff testified that the melanoma was present during the initial body scan and would have been easily treatable had it been detected.
 Defendants denied all liability.
 An oncology expert for the defense testified that the decedent’s melanoma was rare and aggressive and was likely incurable at the time of her visit to the after-hours clinic.
 The matter carried on to the Denver County District Court where the jury found on behalf of the Plaintiff.
 They awarded the woman’s estate for $9,334,200.

 - February 2012, New York: $ 15,000,000 Verdict: A 42-year-old homemaker visited a radiologist after she detected a mass in one of her breasts.
 A mammography was performed, and the radiologist determined that the size of the mass was not outside normal parameters and diagnosed the growth as a benign cyst.
 A follow-up examination was scheduled for the following year.
 Six months later, she was diagnosed with breast cancer after a physician discovered a tumor the size of a gold ball in the same breast.
 She had to undergo extensive and painful treatment, but unfortunately, the cancer spread to other areas of her body and her condition was considered terminal.
-The woman sued the radiologist for failing to diagnose her cancer, claiming the failure constituted medical malpractice.
+The woman sued the radiologist for failing to diagnose her cancer, claiming the doctor's failure constituted medical malpractice.
 Plaintiff claimed that the radiologist did not fully investigate the nature of the mass and that a biopsy and sonogram should have been performed, which would have resulted in a diagnosis and prompt treatment.
 Defendant denied liability and claimed that he reasonably assumed the mass was a cyst, and the mammography’s results did not show a need for a biopsy or sonogram.
 After a twelve day trial, a jury found that the Defendant departed from the standard of care and awarded the Plaintiff $15,000,000.

 - January 2012, South Carolina: $1,000,000 Settlement: A 28-year-old hairstylist visited her primary care physician with concerns about a mole on her left calf.
 The physician performed a punch biopsy and submitted it a pathologist.
 The pathologist determined that the mole was atypical and recommended to the physician that the mole should be re-excised.
 The woman was not informed of the recommendation.
 Four days later she returned to her physician and had the suture from the biopsy removed and bandaged.
 She was given no additional information nor was she referred to a specialist.
 Throughout the next year she visited the physician for unrelated reasons, but at no point did the physician re-examine the mole until she expressed concerns about changes that she had noticed.
 A second punch biopsy was performed, revealing the mole had progressed to Stage IIIB malignant melanoma.
 She was then referred to a dermatologist and oncologist who subsequently re-excised the mole but also needed to remove a portion of the woman’s calf.
 The woman sued her primary care physician for medical malpractice, claiming that he failed to inform her of the pathologist’s initial recommendation to have the mole re-excised and led to an untimely diagnosis and treatment.
 Plaintiff claimed that although her last two scans had been cancer-free, her oncologist believed that there was a 50% chance of cancer recurring and metastasizing within the next five years.
 The defendant denied liability but agreed to settle for $ 1 million.

 - March 2012, Massachusetts: $ 650,000 Settlement: A 63-year-old woman visited a pathologist with concerns regarding a lesion on her big toe.
 The pathologist conducted a biopsy and diagnosed the lesion as blue nevus.
 The woman’s doctor noted that the lesion looked suspicious as possible melanoma and consulted with the pathologist.
 The pathologist informed the doctor that blue nevi tend to look like melanoma, but are generally benign and do not need to be excised.
 The woman returned a year later complaining of pains in the same toe.
 A podiatrist performed a second biopsy.
 She was ultimately diagnosed with acral lentiginous melanoma and unfortunately had to have her toe amputated.
 Fortunately, since the amputation, the melanoma has not returned.
-The woman sued the pathologist for medical malpractice, claiming that the Defendant should have identified the lesion as being malignant during the first biopsy.
-The defendant denied liability, arguing that he acted well within the standard of care.
+The woman hired a medical malpractice lawyer and sued the pathologist for medical malpractice, claiming that the Defendant should have identified the lesion as being malignant during the first biopsy.
+The health care provider denied liability, arguing that he acted well within the standard of care.
 The parties agreed to settle before trial for $650,000.

 - March 2008, Maryland: $5,805,000 Verdict: A 47-year-old lawyer visited his dermatologist for a routine checkup.
 During his visit, the dermatologist noticed a mole on his back that measured around 6 mm.
 He was recommended to visit his primary care physician to have the mole removed.
 At some point there was a miscommunication between physicians and both were under the impression that the other had removed the mole.
 About five years after his visit with the dermatologist, the man began to experience painful boils on his back.
 He visited a third physician who noted two cysts and an atypical mole that he recommended be removed.
 He was not informed of the condition of the mole 5 years back and concluded it was congenial and non-cancerous.
 At that time, the mole had grown to 1.3 cm; more than doubling its size.
 Two years later, after the man’s wife noticed that the mole had changed color, he finally had it removed.
 Unfortunately, shortly after that, he was diagnosed with skin cancer that had spread to the lymph node, and he died the following year.
 His estate sued all three physicians for medical malpractice.
 Plaintiff alleged that the third physician was negligent in not recommending removal of the large mole.
 An expert for the Plaintiff opined that had the mole been removed during the decedent’s first visits, he would have had a 95% chance of survival.
 All three defendants denied negligence.
 A Montgomery County jury found for the plaintiff and awarded a $5,805,000 verdict.